Seattle Storm (soccer): 1984: F.C. Seattle Challenge

 In 1984, F.C.
 Seattle hosted the F.C.
 Seattle Challenge '84.
 This series pitted F.C.
 Seattle against three NASL teams, the Vancouver Whitecaps (2–2 tie), Minnesota Strikers (0–3 loss), New York Cosmos (1–2 loss), as well as the 1984 U.S. Olympic Team.
 For this challenge cup, the team filled its roster from local colleges, high schools and semi-pro teams.
 However, five F.C.
 Seattle players had previous professional experience: Jack Brand, Jerry Cameron, Eddie Krueger, Joe James and Robbie Zipp.
 The team was coached by former Sounders player Tom Jenkins and played its games in Seattle's Memorial Stadium.
 The series averaged just over six thousand fans per game.
 At the end of it, NASL officials approached F.C.
 Seattle about entering the NASL for the 1985 season.
 F.C.
 Seattle declined, noting that most NASL teams hemorrhaged money.
-The club's backers preferred to keep it on a semi-professional basis, build a fan base, then work towards taking the team fully professional an indeterminate time in the future.
+The club's backers, including owner Bud Greer, preferred to keep it on a semi-professional basis and develop players while building a fanbase for a future professional team.

 1985: Western Alliance Challenge Series

 In 1985, F.C.
 Seattle joined with three other independent "super clubs", F.C.
 Portland, San Jose Earthquakes and Victoria Riptides, to create the Western Alliance Challenge Series.
 This series came in response to the cancellation of games F.C.
 Seattle had scheduled against English teams West Bromwich Albion and Aston Villa.
 In June, FIFA had banned English clubs from travelling for international games after Liverpool fans sparked massive deaths in fan violence in Belgium.

 F.C.
 Portland hosted F.C.
 Seattle for the first game of the series, a game F.C.
 Seattle won on the strength of a Bruce Raney hat trick.
 Other significant F.C.
 Seattle players included Jeff Durgan, the Schmetzer brothers - Andy, Brian and Walter, and Peter Hattrup.
-However, Bruce Rioch, who had replaced Jack Brand as head coach in February, released Durgan from the team after he was ejected for making several flagrant fouls in the game against the Canadian national team in July.
+However, Bruce Rioch, who had replaced Jack Brand as head coach in February, released Durgan from the team after he was ejected for making several flagrant fouls in the game against the Canada national team in July.